“Why fit in when you were born to stand out?”- Dr. Seuss

 If you didn’t already know, Pink Shirt Day began with an act of kindness in 2007 when a grade 9 boy was being bullied for wearing a pink shirt to school.
 From there, two students decided to spread around pink shirts to all the boys in school in solidarity with the bullying victim.
-Years later, that small act has rippled to thousands of people joining together on Feb.
-27 to wear pink, raise money for anti-bullying initiatives, and much more.
+Years later, that small act has rippled to thousands of people joining together to wear pink, raise money for anti-bullying initiatives, and much more.

 For me, because I went through it myself, bullying is a topic that I feel should be talked about much more.

 Growing up I wasn’t the most liked person.
 I didn’t have a large group of friends and I never felt like I had a place of belonging.
 Because of the way society conforms us to thinking, it’s not surprising that we’re often inclined to reject anything remotely different or “abnormal”.